A regression approach to the two-dataset problem: Estimation of the prediction error

-Then, the variances of the regression errors are estimated as their corresponding posterior means.
-The variance of the random coefficients structure, $\sigma_{\eta}^{2}$, is estimated as the sample variance of the posterior means of the regression coefficients without correcting for the degrees of freedom.

-This method is a convenient approximation of the estimate from the model specifying standard priors on all model parameters because it can be viewed as another Bayesian approach with a specific prior on model parameters.
-We recommend the former approach than the latter.
-Comparison of these methods will be discussed in the next subsection.
+There are two approaches to estimate the variance of the random coefficients structure, $\sigma_{\eta}^{2}$.
+The first is to estimate it as the sample variance of the posterior means of the regression coefficients described in the previous subsection without correcting for the degrees of freedom.
+The other is to specify an additional prior on $\sigma_{\eta}^{2}$ and use its posterior mean as its estimate.
+Although the latter is straightforward from the theoretical view point, we recommend the former approach because of its simplicity and less computational burden.
+Comparison of these approaches will be discussed in the next subsection.